Death Dictionary

 Flox hemorrhagic smallpox

-Flux diarrhea, esp. from dysentery
+Flux diarrhea, especially from dysentery

 Frighted frightened to death